 What is liquidity or credit risk?

-Liquidity risk is the risk of not being able to sell an asset quickly or at a fair price.
-Credit risk is the risk that a borrower may fail to repay.
+Liquidity risk is the risk that an asset may not be sold quickly or at a fair price when cash is needed.
+Credit risk is the risk that a borrower or issuer may fail to meet repayment obligations.

 What is capital and liquidity risk?